abir4u/SkyscannerWebUIAutomation/README.md

 #### A Couple of Glitches in the Project:
 - While running the tests on Chrome browser, the Skyscanner website detects the automated actions on the page and prevents the scripts from accessing the Search Results page for the website.
+It takes you to the I'm Not a Robot page in Google Chrome.
+You should not have any such issue while running it on Firefox browser.
-- A persistent problem in wait function forced me to use Thread.sleep() of 5 seconds at one instance across the project during navigation from Search page to the Search Results page.
+- A persistent problem in wait function during navigation forced me to use Thread.sleep() of 5 seconds at one instance across the project.
+This is used during navigation from Search page to the Search Results page.